The Wiley Creek gage is the closest actual gage, and is about 40% of what you will have in the Calapooia River.

 There are a couple pull outs at the point where the road turns to gravel where there is room to park, with a convenient put in spot.

 Do not go past the pavement when doing this run, or you may face a $115 ticket.
 This is a change from the past, and guidebook descriptions may be off.
-The rules are clearly posted where the pavement ends, as well as being described here.
+The rules are clearly posted where the pavement ends, and listed below.